 - eCommerce (selling your products or services)?

-- establish credibility as an expert in your field?
+- Establishing credibility as an expert in your field?

-- act as a portal or gateway to specific information on other websites?
+- Acting as a portal or gateway to specific information on other websites?

 I. Graphic Design